Oreo truffle bunnies are a cute and delicious Easter dessert! These are gluten free and allergy friendly.

 I actually haven’t made or eaten OREO truffles in a really long time, because, duh, no dairy or wheat for this family.
 Boo.
 But I was thinking about it, and I realized that with some substitutions, I could make these treats again.
 AND, I thought, why not put some little bunny ears on them just to make them a little more fun and festive?
 Who can resist something with little white chocolate bunny ears?
 No one, that’s who.

-Okay, so since this is a recipe that can definitely work for people without food sensitivities AND people with food sensitivities, I’m going to go ahead and share the ingredients for both options.
+Okay, so since these oreo truffle bunnies can definitely work for people without food sensitivities AND people with food sensitivities, I’m going to go ahead and share the ingredients for both options.
 That way everyone can eat these little bunnies next week.

 - OREO cookies